background

 Because most of the working capital items are clustered in operating activities, finance professionals generally refer to the “changes in operating assets and liabilities” section of the cash flow statement as the “changes in working capital” section.

 However, this can be confusing since not all current assets and liabilities are tied to operations.
-For example, items such as marketable securities and short-term debt are not tied to operations and are included in investing and financing activities instead (although in the above example, Noodles & Co happened to not have any marketable securities or short-term debt).
+For example, items such as marketable securities and short-term debt are not tied to operations and are included in investing and financing activities instead.

 Working Capital vs. Net Working Capital (NWC): What is the Difference?